fengxia41103/myblog/content/thoughts/irresponsible response.md

 Yes, making straight answer takes guts.
 You say what you mean, and you mean what you say.
-You stand behind your statement with a sense of responsibility that you take pride and no afraid of being proven wrong.
+You stand behind your statement with a sense of responsibility that you take pride and not afraid of being proven wrong.
 More than this, you make those statement because you are actively engaging the customer to understand their needs, did homework so you have a fair confidence in your recommendation, and make